Wednesday, May 31, 2017

 * Barcelona: Cules meet at Champs, 3956 Blvd.
 St-Laurent.
 Orange Line to Sherbrooke, then a bit of a walk.

 * Juventus: Juventini meet at Bruno Sport Bar, 313 Rue Beaubien Est, near Jarry Park.
 Orange Line to Beaubien.

-* AC Milan: Milanisti meet at Café Milano, 5188 Rue Jarry Est, in the suburb of Saint-Léonard.
+* Internazionale Milano: Interisti meet at Café Milano, 5188 Rue Jarry Est, also in Saint-Léonard.
 Green Line to Cadillac, then transfer to Bus 32 to Jarry.

 * Other Italian teams: Cafe Olympico is said to be a home for fans of the Italian national team.
 124 Rue St-Viateur Ouest, off Rue Waverly.
 Orange Line to Rosemont, then a bit of a walk.

 * Borussia Dortmund: BVB supporters meet at Peel Pub, 1196 Rue Peel & Blvd. de Maisonneuve.
 Green Line to Peel.
 Oddly, Bayern and BVB supporters appear to have switched main pubs since last season: Then, Bayern met at Peel and BVB at the Embassy.